lewweiming/awesome-singapore/README.md

 # awesome-singapore

-A curated list of awesome stuff in Singapore
+A curated list of awesome stuff in Singapore.
+This list will be constantly expanding as life goes on. :D

 ![](https://www.crossed-flag-pins.com/animated-flag-gif/gifs/Singapore_240-animated-flag-gifs.gif)